 Our work focuses on addressing the racial and ethnic inequities that perennially persist across the Red Hook Houses community.
-These inequities intersect with the systems of housing, education, policing and health care and deeply impact the members of the Red Hook Houses community which RHI has historically and will continue to serve.
+These inequities intersect with the systems of housing, education, policing, and health care, deeply impacting the members of the Red Hook Houses community which RHI has served historically and will continue to serve.

 Hear from Youth Organizers Brianna Lewis and Daniel Rodriguez on what their NYCHA homes mean to them.
 Watch NYCHA is HOME